charusingodia27/object_change_detection/README.md

 - **OS:** Ubuntu 20.04 LTS

 ## Report
-For detailed performance metrics, hardware configuration, and optimization techniques, please refer to the report_charusingodia_ML_Intern.docx.
+For detailed performance metrics, hardware configuration, and optimization techniques, please refer to the report.docx.